MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/m365-copilot/faq-for-chat-with-fno-data-on-m365copilot.md

 - What is the availability for Laptop15 M1501 in company Contoso Retail USA?
 - Use letter casing correctly:
   - Use lower case for field or attribute names, like 'site', 'amount due'.
 Capital cased words are more likely to be treated as literals.
   - If you're unsure about the spelling for string literals, try using lower case letters so that spelling correction is more likely to kick in.
-Capital-lettered words are more likely treated as special names and might not be spell checked.
+Words with capital-letters are more likely to be treated as special names and might not have the spelling checked.
 - Use precise terms for concepts with multiple ways of referencing.
   - Company can be referred to using company name or company code:
     - What is the inventory availability of Laptop15 M1501 in company Contoso Retail USA?